Q: How much does it cost to join?

 Q: What data do I need to commit to sharing?

 A: We know improvement work is most effective when teams use local data to drive improvement.
 We encourage you to use data to support your improvement efforts; however, IHI will not be asking participants to share hospital-level data.
 We will ask participants to share their improvement work on calls and participate in polls and other interactive activities throughout the virtual program.
 At the end of the program, we will ask participants to complete a follow-up survey and participate in qualitative interviews to help IHI improve our approach to most effectively support future participants.

-Q: What happens at the end of the wave?
+Q: What happens at the end of the sprint?
 Will we continue to get support from IHI?

-A: Webinars and wave-specific coaching calls will end after 4 months, but participants will continue to have access to resources from IHI through regular newsletters, our website resource center, and online Forums.
-There will also be ongoing virtual programming that will be open and available to anyone throughout future waves.
+A: Webinars and coaching calls will end after 6 weeks, but participants will continue to have access to resources from IHI through regular newsletters, our Global Community page, and online Forums.
+There will also be ongoing virtual programming that will be open and available to anyone throughout future programming.

 Q: Can participants receive continuing education credits for participation?

 A: We regret that we are not able to offer CEUs as part of this program due to that nature of our funding from Merck for Mothers.

 Q: How is this initiative related to the work I do with my state Perinatal Quality Collaborative (PQC) and/or with the AIM program?